End Plastic Pollution

 In March 2022, UN Member States agreed on a mandate to negotiate a legally binding global treaty to end plastic pollution.

-Sign the petition to tell them that New Zealanders want a strong Treaty that will stop plastic pollution by 2040.
+Sign the petition to tell the Government that New Zealanders want a strong Treaty that will stop plastic pollution by 2040.

 © naturepl.com / Enrique Lopez-Tapia / WWF